Chelny/pokedex/README.md

 # Pokedex

-Pokédex UI made with Angular Material and Angular 11.
-The data are fetched from [https://pokeapi.co/](https://pokeapi.co/).
+Pokédex made with Angular Material and Angular 11.
+The data are fetched from [PokéAPI](https://pokeapi.co/) third-party API.
+In this project, you'll see how the data are stored in a service after each new API call.

 ## Development server